Attaining near-ideal Dicke superradiance in expanded spatial domains: Summary

 \section{Summary}

-Using the derived second-order correlation at initial time, we can determine whether superradiance will occur of a multi-emitter system in complex electromagnetic environment, by only dealing with the $N$-dimensional decoherence matrix.
-We investigated the superradiance properties of multi-emitter system in plasmonic ENZ waveguide and dielectric ENZ photonic crystal, where the long-range interaction can be obtained at their cut-off frequencies.
-It is demonstrated that, the emitters in both structures can burst light in a short time, which is very close to the ideal Dicke superradiance.
-This gives the near-zero-index structures great potential to achieve the ideal Dicke superradiance in extended space.
-By separately studying single-emitter emission and collective emission in emission dynamics in all-to-all interaction systems, we found that the quantum coherence of emitters and collective emission is highly synchronized.
-That is, quantum coherence is beneficial to the enhancement of the radiation rate during collective emission.
-But once the collective emission stops, the recovered non-zero coherence will be harmful to the emission rate.
-We also found that when superradiance occurs, the maximum quantum coherence and the maximum emission rate are highly correlated, thus the quantum coherence in the system can be estimated by measuring the easily accessible emission rate.
-The results of this work could be applied to the fields of light-matter interaction and quantum information.
+In conclusion, we have developed a method to predict the occurrence of superradiance in multi-emitter systems within complex electromagnetic environments by utilizing the derived second-order correlation at the initial time.
+This approach involves analyzing the $N$-dimensional decoherence matrix exclusively.
+It is demonstrated that, the emission of emitters in both structures can be very close to the ideal Dicke superradiance, enhancing the potential for achieving near-ideal superradiance in expanded domains using near-zero-index materials.
+But both the plasmonic and photonic crystal systems possess distinct advantages and disadvantages.
+Plasmonic systems, despite exhibiting unavoidable losses, excel at achieving location-insensitive long-distance interactions.
+On the other hand, the photonic crystal system, while avoiding losses, enables the attainment of more ideal superradiance within a larger spatial domain.
+However, it imposes stricter constraints on the positioning of emitters.
+Furthermore, through an examination of single-emitter and collective emission in all-to-all interaction systems, we observed a strong synchronization between pairwise quantum coherence and collective emission.
+Specifically, quantum coherence consistently contributes to the enhancement of radiation rates during collective emission.
+However, once collective emission ceases, the subsequent recovery of non-zero coherence becomes detrimental to the emission rate.
+Additionally, our analysis reveals a high correlation between the maximum quantum coherence and the maximum emission rate when superradiance occurs.
+This suggests that the quantum coherence within the system may be estimated by measuring the readily accessible emission rate.
+These findings contribute to the advancement of both theoretical understanding in the field of superradiance and the application of photon emission dynamics in quantum information processing.

 \onecolumngrid